-In the summer of 2011, Terry and Ginny Kline, the grandparents of two special needs children, began researching the availability of programs for special needs students once they reach high school and as they age out of the system.
-While vocational and life skill programs are taught and reinforced within the educational system, many of these learned skills are quickly lost because there are limited community-based programs available once students age out of mandated services.
+In the summer of 2011, Terry and Ginny Kline, the grandparents of two special needs children, began researching the availability of programs for special needs students once they reach high school and as they complete transition services.
+While vocational and life skill programs are taught and reinforced within the educational system, many of these learned skills are quickly lost because there are limited community-based programs available.
 As this population matures, it becomes increasingly more difficult for parents to keep teenagers and young adults with special needs meaningfully engaged when not in school.
 Connection of Friends, a 501 (c) (3) organization, was created to provide a place for social gathering and an opportunity for young adults with special needs to participate within their community.

-Our office opens at 11:00 am, Monday-Friday.
-If you need to contact our office after 12 o’clock, Monday-Friday, please leave a message on our voicemail.
+Our office opens at 9:30 am, Monday-Thursday and 8:30 am on Fridays.
+If you need to contact our office after 12 o’clock, Monday-Thursday, and 9:00 am on Fridays, please leave a message on our voicemail.
 Messages will be checked throughout the afternoon as programming permits.

 For more information about Connection of Friends please contact Jamie Hager, Program Director at firstname.lastname@example.org.

 For those interested in making a monetary donation, please click the “Donate Button” or by check made payable to Connection of Friends.
 All donations are tax deductible and will be acknowledged with an appropriate donation letter.

 Connection of Friends, Inc.

 Please click on the following links to view our recent publicity.